 - Bacterial, fungal, or viral diseases

-Only your veterinarian can give you a proper diagnosis.
+Only your vet can give you a proper diagnosis.
 You should note any other symptoms, including behavioral changes, frequent urination, difficulty urinating, changes in thirst or appetite, changes in energy level, or anything else out of the ordinary and report these to your vet.

 You may also be asked to collect a urine sample from your dog for analysis.